 How should I take care of my dental crown?

-To maintain a healthy dental crown, maintain good oral hygiene: brushing with fluoride toothpaste twice and flossing once each day.
-Also, don’t chew hard things like ice, firm candy, or pencils because this could injure your crown.
-Visit your dentist regularly to make sure your crown is in good shape.
-Your dental crown is long-lasting with appropriate dental care.
+Don’t chew hard things like ice, firm candy, or pencils because this could injure your crown.
+Visit our dentist regularly to make sure your crown is in good shape.

 Are there any risks or complications with dental crowns?

 While dental crowns are generally safe, there are a few potential risks and complications.
-These may include allergic reactions to the crown material, sensitivity of the tooth, or the crown coming loose or falling out.
-However, these are rare, and you can prevent them by taking good care of it and visiting your dentist for dental checkups.
+These may include allergic reactions to the crown material, tooth sensitivity, or the crown coming loose or falling out.
+But these are rare, and you can prevent them by taking good care of it and visiting our dentist for dental checkups.

 Dental crowns are an effective dental treatment that dentists use for many reasons.
-If you need a high quality dental crown in Baltimore, MD, request an appointment online on our website.
+If you need a high-quality dental crown in Baltimore, MD, request an appointment online on our website.
+Horizon Family Dental Care is here to help.